nextyio/nextydocument/source/index.rst

    :alt: nexty-logo
    :align: center

-This documentation is the result of an ongoing collaborative effort by volunteers from the Nexty Community.
+This documentation is created thanks to all the collective effort by Nexty developers and volunteers from the Nexty Community.
 We hope you will find it useful.
-We welcome new Contributors.
-Note that sections of this guide may be outdated.
+Note that some sections of this guide may be outdated.

 Contents